 budget ($): In Trastevere House A small bed and breakfast hotel is in the Trastevere area, within a 5-minute walk to River Tiber, and there’s a bus stop nearby that takes you to Termini Station.
 It has elegant and colorful rooms have air conditioning, a TV and a balcony.

-Prati along with Rome hictoric center, are some of the safest places to stay in Rome due to its close proximity to the Pope’s residence.
-Prati is one of the wealthiest neighborhoods of Rome and it is a popular shopping spot for high-end brand.
+Prati along with Rome hictoric center, is one of the safest places to stay in Rome due to its close proximity to the Pope’s residence.
+Prati is one of the wealthiest neighborhoods of Rome and is a popular shopping spot for high-end brand.

 The Vatican, the home of the Pope and the seat of the Catholic church is a wholly independent state from the rest of Italy and the smallest country in the world.